FrederickMih/Tracking-app-api/README.md

 - Run `https://github.com/FrederickMih/Tracking-app-api` to clone the project;
 - Switch to the main directory of project using cd;
 - Run `bundle install` in your terminal to install all dependencies.
-- Run `rails server` to open up a live server
 - Append one of the endpoints to http://localhost:3000/ in order to get/post data

 ## Setup database with: